 The prototypes includes universal design and safety.
 The payment terminals are shielded and designed to protect against e.g. hidden “spy” cameras.

-Taken in consideration the different user groups (travelers, cleaners, service staff) materials used are chosen regarding hygiene, wear and general maintenance.
-The prototypes are planned to have a lifespan of 2 years – and after use the components are easily to be disconnected to be recycled separately.
+Taking into consideration different user groups (travelers, cleaners, service staff) materials used are chosen regarding hygiene, wear and general maintenance.
+The prototypes are planned to have a lifespan of 2 years – and after use the components can easily be dismantaled and recycled separately.